 The CHEKA is often described as the ‘Bolshevik secret police’ but in reality only some of its operations were secretive or concealed.
 The existence and activities of the CHEKA were widely known and many of its operations were conducted openly and publicly.
 Though CHEKA agents had no standard uniform, most wore long leather coats and could be easily identified.
 All this was purposely done: to show Russians that the CHEKA was everywhere and could deal swiftly with those who betrayed or opposed the Bolshevik regime.
 Some CHEKA killings were carried out more for public effect than any political purpose.
 In 1918 CHEKA agents appeared in the audience of a Moscow circus and began shooting, after one of its clown acts, Bim Bom, made fun of the Bolsheviks and their leaders.
 Another example of this public gesturing was Lenin’s famous order to the Penza CHEKA to hang at least 100 men, “and make sure that the hanging takes place in full view of the people”.

-2. It was headed by Feliz Dzerzhinsky, a Bolshevik of Polish extraction.
+2. The CHEKA was headed by Feliz Dzerzhinsky, a Bolshevik of Polish extraction.
 Dzerzhinsky was loyal to the point of fanaticism and had been hardened by years of imprisonment.

-5. The CHEKA routinely used extra-legal violence and torture, often doing so publicly to provide a deterrent to others who might oppose the Soviet regime.
+5. The CHEKA routinely used extra-legal violence and torture.
+This was sometimes done publicly, in order to provide a deterrent to those who might oppose the regime.

 This page was written by Jennifer Llewellyn, John Rae and Steve Thompson.
 To reference this page, use the following citation: